Oscar-Tark/Squirrel-EES/README.md

 **Running external processes**

 Running and controlling external processes is important for various use cases.
 You cannot control a process that is already running.
 You may create a process, view its output, kill a process or kill all running processes.
-Processes can run fully controlled by Scorpion or can be started as a new seperate process outsode of Scorpion Input insertion is coming soon!
+Processes can run fully controlled by Squirrel or can be started as a new seperate process outsode of Squirrel Input insertion is coming soon!

 **Starting an external process**